A form of Fictional Counterpart specific to airlines.

 Quite often, when a story calls for a plane crash, an in-flight incident, or some other misfortune to happen to a passenger plane or airline service, Hollywood (and sometimes other media) decides to name the service Oceanic Airlines.
-Naturally, real airline services wouldn't want to associate with these stories, since it would imply to the audiences that their service is unreliable.
+Naturally, real airline services wouldn't want to associate with these stories, since it would imply to the audiences that their service is unreliable (and can result in Unfortunate Implications or wind up Harsher in Hindsight if a story turns out to be similar to a real-life incident with a particular airline).
 Nevertheless, it's bizarre, almost uncanny, that Oceanic Airlines keeps popping up in totally unrelated stories.

-- The original example is the 1996 film Executive Decision, about a team of commandos (and Kurt Russell) performing an in-flight infiltration of an airliner that has been hijacked by terrorists intent on using it to attack Washington D.C.
-Aerial from this film was reused in other films and TV shows as a cost-saving measure, causing Oceanic Air to get plenty of free PR.
+- The establishing example (though not actually the oldest — see Flipper under Live-Action TV below) is the 1996 film Executive Decision, about a team of commandos (and Kurt Russell) performing an in-flight infiltration of an airliner that has been hijacked by terrorists intent on using it to attack Washington, DC.
+Aerial footage from this film was reused in other films and TV shows as a cost-saving measure, causing Oceanic Air to get plenty of free PR.

 - The X-Files, "Synchrony": Agents Mulder and Scully search the hotel room of the mysterious old guy who seems to have come from the future.
 Scully finds a note pad in his room.
 There are the words "Pan Oceanic flight #1701" written on it.